SharePoint/sp-dev-docs/docs/spfx/web-parts/basics/add-an-external-library.md

 # Add an external library to your SharePoint client-side web part

->**Note:** The SharePoint Framework is currently in preview and is subject to change.
-SharePoint Framework client-side web parts are not supported for use in production environments.

 You might want to include one or more JavaScript libraries in your web part.
 This article shows you how to bundle an external library and share libraries.